Skip to Main Content

 • Gift aid: Gift aid is financial aid you won’t be responsible for paying back.
 This includes grants and scholarships.
 Work-study programs are sometimes included, but they’re often also called self-help aid because they require you to work.

 • Student loans: Student loans are financial aid you’re responsible for paying back in a certain amount of time.
-Your letter will list the maximum amount you can borrow and what your interest rate will be if you do.
+Your letter will list the maximum amount you can borrow and what your student loan interest rate will be if you do.

 • Outstanding balance: The remaining balance is the cost per academic year after all of the financial aid is accounted for.
 This may be listed as your “net cost.”